basheeraltawil/NIT-TrajMamba/README.md

 @inproceedings{altawil2026trajmamba,
   title     = {Real-Time Human Trajectory Prediction from {RGB-D} for Mobile
                Robots Using Bi-Mamba},
-  author    = {Al-Tawil, Basheer and Herrmann, Malte and Al-Hamadi, Ayoub}, booktitle = {International Conference on Control, Mechatronics and Automation
+  author    = {Al-Tawil, Basheer and Jung, Magnus and Al-Hamadi, Ayoub}, booktitle = {International Conference on Control, Mechatronics and Automation
                (ICCMA)},
   year      = {2026}